Freelancing in Informal Education

 Most learning throughout one's life occurs outside of the classroom.
-This means that most people learn about plants, nature, and related topics outside of school.
-I suspect many people learn from independent professionals working in informal education.
+If most learning happens outside of school, then this means most people learn about plants, nature, and related topics outside of school.
+I assert many people learn from independent professionals working in informal education.
 Where do they learn from these independent professionals?
 What do they learn?
 I hope to find answers to these questions.

-If you are an independent professional whose work connects people with nature, please consider sharing your story.
-If you lead a program as an author, illustrator, poet, artist, photographer, basket weaver, book artist, scientist, designer, or interpreter in informal learning environments, please consider sharing your story.
-Do you create connections between people and nature as a freelance consultant, museum educator, or placemaker?
-How do you do this?
-Please consider sharing your story.
+If you are an independent professional working in natural resource fields or environmental education, please consider sharing your story.
+If you lead nature-related programming as an author, illustrator, poet, artist, photographer, basket weaver, book artist, scientist, designer, or interpreter in informal learning environments, please consider sharing your story.
+Do you create connections between people and nature as a freelance consultant or museum educator?

 Not sure if you are a "freelance informal educator"?

-For this study, a "freelance informal educator" is defined as someone who does not receive income as an employee (W-2 income) for the programs, products, or learning experiences they create.
-Freelance educators, like other freelancers, work one project, one event, or one gig at a time.
+For this study, a "freelance informal educator" is someone who does not receive income as an employee (W-2 income) for the programs, products, or learning experiences they create.
+Freelance educators, like other independent professionals paid for their services, work one project, one event, or one gig at a time.
 If this describes you, please consider sharing your story.

-Over the years I have met many passionate, independent professionals who strive to connect people with nature through their work.
+Over the years I have met many passionate, independent professionals who strive to connect people to nature through their work.
 I have often wondered how many other professionals like them (and me) are out there in the world.
-I have also wondered about how each educator contributes to the public's understanding of nature.
+I have also wondered how each educator contributes to the public's understanding of nature and the environment.
 This investigation represents the first step towards finding this out.
-It also represents the first step in elevating the status of freelance educator to that of professional.

-Are you a freelance informal educator whose work connects people with plants, nature, and related topics?
+Are you a freelance educator whose work in informal learning environments connects people with plants, nature, and related topics?